Family Law Attorneys in Corpus Christi & Dallas, Texas

 During a divorce, marital property is often categorized into separate property or community property.
 Separate property is property owned before the marriage, while community property is property acquired during the marriage.

 Texas is a community property state.
 Therefore, property acquired during the marriage belongs to both spouses and is subject to equitable division.
-Conversely, each spouse can keep his or her separate property which was acquired before the divorce.
+Conversely, each spouse can keep his or her separate property that was acquired before the divorce.

 According to the National Center for Health Statistics, in 2018, there were 782,038 divorces and annulments in the United States.
 During the same year, married couples adopted 42,237 children.
 Resolving family legal issues and relationship differences can be very difficult and complicated.
 This is why it is important to consult with a knowledgeable Texas family law attorney for detailed guidance and to help resolve such family matters as seamlessly as possible.

 The Torres Attorneys are highly experienced and knowledgeable in the legal services we offer.
 As your attorney, we will work diligently with all parties involved and resolve any family legal issues or relationship differences productively.
-We will fight compassionately to protect your future and family’s best interests.
+We will fight compassionately to protect your future and your family’s best interests.
 Our attorneys can offer you the experienced legal counsel and advocacy you need to achieve a favorable outcome.